andreipfeiffer/angular-feedback/README.md

 * **Removed the `theme` option**.
 Theming the module should be out of scope, from my point of view.
 The module should not bundle multiple themes.
 Theming is a presentational concept, so it should be controlled from CSS.
 * **Removed dismiss trigger**.
 I prefer to click the whole notification to dismiss.
 * **Move all animations to CSS**.
 Its easier and more convenient to control animations from CSS.
 * **Add "loader" feature**.
 Usually you display notifications on a callback of a request.
 And requests often need a loader.
-So, I felt that these to feature should go together.
+So, I felt that these 2 features should go hand-in-hand.
 * **Add getter methods**.
 A bunch of public methods were added, to allow devs to query the state and options.
 Also, very useful for testing.
 * **Add unit-tests**.
 100% code coverage.